britram/taps-transports/draft-ietf-taps-transports.md

 benefits}}); and/or
 - a retransmission timer with exponential back-off.

-In addition, congestion control mechanisms may react to changes in delay as an early indication for congestion.
+In addition, congestion control mechanisms may react to changes in delay as an indication for congestion.
+Delay-based congestion detection methods tend to induce less loss than loss-based methods, and therefore generally do not compete well with them across shared bottleneck links.
+However, such methods, such as LEDBAT {{RFC6824}}, are are deployed in the Internet for scavenger traffic, which will use unused capacity but readily yield to presumably interactive or otherwise higher-priority, loss-based congestion-controller traffic.

 # Transport Service Features